Market

 financial statements.

-fraud or error, design and perform audit procedures responsive to those risks, and obtain audit
+or error, design and perform audit procedures responsive to those risks, and obtain audit evidence that

-evidence that is sufficient and appropriate to provide a basis for our opinion.
-The risk of not
+is sufficient and appropriate to provide a basis for our opinion.
+The risk of not detecting a material

 ?
 Obtain an understanding of internal control relevant to the audit in order to design audit procedures